OpenAgentsInc/v3-nah/docs/graph.md

 - Generating summaries
 - Enhancing the query system to leverage the graph structure

+## Nostr-based Communication

+OpenAgents uses Nostr for communication between the mobile app (client) and the relay (distributed backend).
+This approach leverages Nostr's decentralized nature and event-based communication model.

+### Event Types

+OpenAgents uses custom Nostr event kinds for various operations:

+1. **Agent Command Request (kind 5838)**: When a user requests the agent to perform an action.
+2. **Agent Command Response (kind 6838)**: Updates and responses from the agent as it processes the request.
+3. **Speech-to-Text Request (kind 5252)**: For voice command transcription.
+4. **Speech-to-Text Response (kind 6252)**: Transcription results.

+### Communication Flow

+1. The user initiates an action in the mobile app (e.g., a voice command).
+2. The app sends a kind 5252 event to connected relay(s) for speech-to-text conversion.
+3. The relay processes the audio and responds with a kind 6252 event containing the transcription.
+4. The app then sends a kind 5838 event with the transcribed command to the relay.
+5. The relay begins processing the command, which may involve graph-building (indexing) to gather necessary context.
+6. As the relay processes the request, it sends one or more kind 6838 events back to the app with updates or partial results.
+7. Once processing is complete, the relay sends a final kind 6838 event with the full response.

+This event-based system allows for asynchronous, real-time communication between the app and the distributed backend, enabling responsive and flexible interactions.

 ## Practical Applications

 This graph-based knowledge representation enables complex queries requiring holistic data understanding.
 Examples: